ashishyd/ml-regression/README.md

 `Constant` in regression analysis is referred to the point line cuts the **Y-axis**

+`Backward Elimination` is irrelevant in Python, because the `Scikit-Learn library` automatically takes care of selecting the statistically significant features when training the model to make accurate predictions.

 ## Building a model

 ### Backward Elimination